JPP-J/recommendation_project/README.md

 # Recommendation System Project

 This repo is home to the code that accompanies Jidapa's *Recommendation System Project* , which provides;
-- python code for Recommendation System with
+- example python code for Recommendation System with
   - User-based CF recommendations
   - Item-based CF recommendations
   - User KNN recommendations